SpectoLabs/hoverfly/docs/pages/keyconcepts/state/state.rst

-.. _templating:
+.. _state:

 State
 -----

 Hoverfly contains a map of keys and values which it uses to store it's internal state.
-Some matchers can be made to only match when Hoverfly is in a certain state, and other matchers can be set to mutate Hoverflies state.
+Some :ref:`request_matchers` can be made to only match when Hoverfly is in a certain state, and other matchers can be set to mutate Hoverfly's state.

 Requiring State in order to Match